How UGM is Urgently Responding to the COVID-19 Pandemic

 Our Emergency Management Team is continuing to take actions to minimize any risk of transmission and keep our guests safe as BC begins to reopen.
 These steps include but are not limited to:

-- We are now geared toward safely maintaining our most critical life-saving programs like meals, shelter and housing.
-All non-essential services have been suspended, such as our thrift store, and non-essential administration.
+- We continue to be geared toward safely maintaining our most critical life-saving programs like meals, shelter and housing.
+Many non-essential services and non-essential administration have been suspended, while in line with BC’s Restart Plan, some of our services have now safely reopened again, like our Thrift Store.

-- All staff working in essential areas will be following the guidance of the health authority and following the government’s guidelines.
-Staff are wearing personal protective equipment like masks and even face shields, while we are reducing the number of staff on premises, reducing the numbers of volunteers, increasing social distancing measures as much as possible, and continuing to screen guests for any symptoms while working with health authorities to best care for those in need.
+- All staff are following the guidance of the health authority and following the government’s guidelines.
+Staff in essential areas are wearing personal protective equipment like masks and even face shields, while we are increasing social distancing measures as much as possible, and continuing to screen guests for any symptoms while working with health authorities to best care for those in need.

 - As COVID-19 forced many other organizations to scale down, the compassionate support of people like you means that UGM has been able to step up to fill critical gaps.
 We’ve increased emergency supports for low-income families and are maintaining our most essential life-saving programs like meals, emergency shelter, and housing.